WISDEM/WEIS/README.md

 The installation instructions below use the environment name, "weis-env," but any name is acceptable.
 For those working behind company firewalls, you may have to change the conda authentication with `conda config --set ssl_verify no`.
 Proxy servers can also be set with `conda config --set proxy_servers.http http://id:pw@address:port` and `conda config --set proxy_servers.https https://id:pw@address:port`.

 0. If you are NOT installing WEIS on DOE's HPC system Kestrel, skip step 0 and run step 1 and 2 (skip step 3).
-If you are on Kestrel, follow run steps 0, 1, and 3.
-Skip step 2.
+If you are on Kestrel, follow steps 0, 1, and 3, and skip step 2.
 On Kestrel, start by purging existing modules and load conda

         module purge
         module load conda